lacolegiala/ot-project/findapairproject/README.md

 ## Overview

 The game is a classic memory game.
 There will be an even number of cards with pictures, all of which have a matching pair.
-The player's goal is to find matching pairs with as few cars turns as possible.
+The player's goal is to find matching pairs with as few card turns as possible.

 ## Features